Estimating Central, Peripheral, and Temporal Visual Contributions to Human Decision Making in Atari Games: Methods

 \subsection{Dataset Processing and Training}

 We use Atari-HEAD~\cite{zhang2020atari}, a large-scale Atari human demonstration and eye-tracking dataset containing synchronized gameplay actions and gaze measurements across 20 Atari games.
 The dataset comprises approximately 117 hours of gameplay.
 We convert each game's record into an HDF5 replay buffer containing the current frame, next frame, human action, reward, terminal flag, source episode identifier, and variable-length gaze coordinates.
-Human actions are represented as one of 18 discrete Atari actions, where combinations of button presses such as \texttt{UP+FIRE} are treated as separate action classes rather than decomposed into partial matches.
+Human actions are represented as one of 18 discrete Atari actions\footnote{All games use a fixed 18-way Atari joystick label space for comparability, though not all games exhibit every label.}, where combinations of button presses such as \texttt{UP+FIRE} are treated as separate action classes rather than decomposed into partial matches.
 Frames are resized to $84\times 84$ grayscale, and gaze maps are precomputed offline for efficient sampling.

 Training uses two stacked frames per state.
 For variants with past-state information, each sample additionally contains a four-state temporal window with a stride of 15 frames.
 These past states are treated the same as the current state in terms of including periphery or gaze information, depending on the configuration.
 Valid temporal windows are restricted to remain within the same source recording so that stacked current/past inputs never cross session boundaries.
 All models are trained with batch size 64, cross-entropy loss, and AdamW optimizer at $10^{-3}$ initial learning rate, weight decay $10^{-2}$, and gradient clipping of 1.0.
 All models are trained for 150 quasi-epochs that consist of 200 randomly sampled batches over the training states.
 The learning rate is dropped to $10^{-4}$ after epoch 100.
 For model $m$, the training objective is